 We waited and waited.
 We waited some more.
 And then we waited.
 It is an often commented on fact that in France, if you aren’t actually breathing down the neck of the workman of choice they will repeatedly find other things to occupy them.
 These can be other money earning jobs or just propping up the bar and putting the commune to rights with their cronies depending on opportunity and how they are feeling that day.
 You do have to be prepared to get a little stern.
 Actually in our case, we have not experienced this tendency but it appeared that we were breaking our duck with this fellow.
 So we got stern (or to be accurate, HB² got stern and I supported him with dignity on the side-lines) and eventually the news came through that phase one was complete.
-Since vrillettes are all but invisible to the naked eye, I will just have to take M. le Terminateur’s word for it.
+I should explain that we leave a key with my heart-throb, M. le Maire so that our absence is not an issue if there is a need to access the house.
+Since vrillettes are all but invisible to the naked eye, I will just have to take M. le Terminateur’s good word that the operation had been a success.
 But we do now sport plastic tubes that look a little like rawl plugs all over the charpente.
 They are ugly and I dislike them and we will try and find a way to disguise them but I am not so churlish as to be ungrateful for the fact that they have saved the roof.
 That is good fortune indeed.

 PS: The title could only be stolen from Spike Milligan: